Goodfellas: Screenplay

 Scorsese and Pileggi collaborated on the screenplay, and during the course of the 12 drafts that it took to reach the ideal script, the reporter realized that "the visual styling had to be completely redone...
 So we decided to share credit."
 They chose the sections of the book that they liked and assembled them like building blocks.
 Scorsese persuaded Pileggi that they did not need to follow a traditional narrative structure.

 Scorsese wanted to take the gangster film and deal with it episode by episode, but start in the middle and move backward and forward.
 Scorsese compacted scenes, realizing that if they were kept short, "the impact after about an hour and a half would be terrific."
 He wanted to use narration in a manner reminiscent of François Truffaut's 1962 film Jules and Jim, and use "all the basic tricks of the New Wave from around 1961."
 This is the first time since Mean Streets that Scorsese is credited as a co-writer.

-The names of several real-life gangsters are altered for the film: Tommy "Two Gun" DeSimone became Tommy DeVito, Paul Vario became Paulie Cicero, and Jimmy "The Gent" Burke became Jimmy Conway, after Burke's birth surname.
+The names of several real-life gangsters are altered for the film: Tommy "Two Gun" DeSimone became Tommy DeVito, taking the name from Pesci's friend and employee, the former 4 Seasons guitarist of the same name, Tommy DeVito.
+(The role was otherwise unrelated to the musician.)
+Paul Vario became Paulie Cicero, and Jimmy "The Gent" Burke became Jimmy Conway, after Burke's birth surname.
 Scorsese initially titled the film Wise Guy, but he and Pileggi decided to change the title of their film to Goodfellas because two contemporary projects, the 1986 Brian De Palma film Wise Guys and the 1987–1990 TV series Wiseguy, had used similar titles.